StyleCity: Large-Scale 3D Urban Scenes Stylization: Methodology

 \subsubsection{Global Scale-Adaptive Style Optimization.}

 Global style optimization is responsible for globally transferring style features to the neural texture field for overall atmosphere alignment.

 As described before, our multi-scale progressive optimization strategy renders different-scale images at different training levels.
 To keep the style consistent, the style reference image should adapt to the scale of the training views.
 It means that style reference features should be scale-adaptive.
 To this end, we exploit patch-based style references at different resolutions for optimization.
 During optimization, we randomly crop the input style image $s$ into multi-scale style patches $S$ with different dimensions.
 The long side of each style patch is no shorter than 256 pixels.
 Then we select a structure-matched style patch $\hat{s}$ for each training view $c$, as illustrated in Fig.~\ref{fig:method_multi_style_match}.
 Inspired by \cite{shechtman2007matching, tumanyan2023disentangling}, we apply a self-similarity descriptor derived from latent features to represent spatial structure.
-The training style patch $\hat{s}$ is selected by minimizing the structure disparity between the training view $c$ and the style patch: where \(\mathcal{D}(\cdot) = sim(\mathit{F}^{l_d}(\cdot),\mathit{F}^{l_d}(\cdot)^{T})\) is the self-similarity structure descriptor derived from channel-wise flattened VGG features, $l_d=\{3\}$ for simplicity, and $sim(\cdot, \cdot)$ is the cosine similarity.
-With scale-adaptive style matching for optimization, we can better guarantee sufficient and appropriate style feature transfer.
+The training style patch $\hat{s}$ is selected by minimizing the structure disparity between the training view $c$ and the style patch: